wesleyearlstander/Chronospark/README.md

 This repository contains scripts that I coded and used for the game Chronospark for reference of my ability.

+Some notables are:
+- Human Controller
+- Movie Controller
+- Anything with Manager in it

 All systems were designed and implemented modularly so cards could be used to add functionality such as a new achievement, new Trait, new Human bonus, new tutorial command etc.

 Physics had to be hard coded to work towards the center of the planet.